 Charles Dickens wrote Oliver Twist by looking at the world he saw every day.
 He used the story to criticize the Poor Law Amendment Act of 1834, which essentially punished people for being poor by sending them to workhouses, and forced his readers to face up to the grim reality of life for those with nowhere else to go.

-Many popular stories at the time made criminals look exciting and galmourous, but Dickens showed that the criminal underworld was actually a violent and exploitative place.
+Many popular stories at the time made criminals look exciting and glamourous, but Dickens showed that the criminal underworld was actually a violent and exploitative place.

 Specific Gothic tropes help readers understand how difficult city life was for the poor:

-Charity and reform in “Out of the Smoke”
+Charity and social reform in “Out of the Smoke”

 Like Dickens, I use gothic tropes to heighten the desperate state that people were in at the time.
 My aim is different, however: I’m trying to communicate to modern readers the necessity of Victorian Christian charity in a city that felt, to some, like a monster that was eating them alive.